AbdelrahmanSaqr/ETL_UseCase_Using_Python/README.md

 The project relies on the following dependencies:

--Python 3.x
+- Python 3.x

--Jupyter Notebook
+- Jupyter Notebook

--pandas
+- pandas

--numpy
+- numpy

--matplotlib
+- matplotlib

--seaborn
+- seaborn

-## To use this Project:
+## To Use this Project:

 1. Clone this repository to your local machine.
 2. Navigate to the relevant folder (Extraction, Data Quality Check, Transformation, Modeling).